fpozzana/dualVth/README.md

 Allowed input values may range from 0 (no leakage minimization) to 1 (maximum leakage savings).
 Every cell have to keep the same cell footprint during the optimization.

 Circuits such as https://s2.smu.edu/~dhoungninou/Benchmarks/ISCAS85/VERILOG/c1908.v and https://s2.smu.edu/~dhoungninou/Benchmarks/ISCAS85/VERILOG/c5315.v were used as benchmarks.

+## Tools

+For this porject the following tools were used
+- Prime time - Synopsys

+## Report

+For further informations refer to the report.pdf.